 Cinnamon helps in expelling parasitic worms (helminths) from the body by either stunning them as with vermifuges or killing them as a vermicide.

-Research into antimicrobial effects show that cinnamon oil inhibits and even completely destroys viruses, bacteria and fungi.
-According to a research conducted to study n vitro antibacterial activity of 21 essential oils, cinnamon oil showed promising inhibitory activity even at low concentration, inhibiting both gram-positive and gram-negative bacteria.
+Research into antimicrobial effects shows that cinnamon oil inhibits and even completely destroys viruses, bacteria, and fungi.
+According to a research conducted to study in Vitro antibacterial activity of 21 essential oils, cinnamon oil showed promising inhibitory activity even at low concentration, inhibiting both gram-positive and gram-negative bacteria.
 In general cinnamon oil showed significant inhibitory effect against P. aeruginosa, B. subtilis, P. vulgaris, K. pneumoniae and S. aureus.

-Another study conduced in 2014 has confirmed the therapeutic effects of ginger and cinnamon extracts on G. lamblia infection in albino rats as a promising alternative therapy to the commonly used antigiardial drugs.
-Giardia lamblia is one of the most common protozoal infections in human especially children.
+Another study conducted in 2014 has confirmed the therapeutic effects of ginger and cinnamon extracts on G. lamblia infection in albino rats as a promising alternative therapy to the commonly used antigiardial drugs.
+Giardia lamblia is one of the most common protozoal infections in human, especially children.

-Cinnamon bark oil is used for fragrance and therapeutic actions in toothpastes, nasal sprays, mouthwashes, cough syrups and dental preparations.
-In addition, it is widely used in food flavouring, especially in alcoholic and soft drinks.
+Cinnamon bark oil is used for fragrance and therapeutic actions in toothpaste, nasal sprays, mouthwashes, cough syrups, and dental preparations.
+In addition, it is widely used in food flavoring, especially in alcoholic and soft drinks.

-Cinnamon bark oil is a dermal toxin, irritant and sensitiser.
+Cinnamon bark oil is a dermal toxin, irritant, and sensitizer.
 It should never be used on the skin.
 In case of need to apply topically, dilute heavily.
 Recommended dilution is .5 percent or two drops to one ounce.
 Never use cinnamon oil undiluted on the skin.